vanalexgr/clinicalguidelines.io/README.md

 If you protect Open‑WebUI with SSO or a reverse proxy (Authlia, Authentik, etc.), whitelist these path prefixes so Conduit can complete login, sync, and streaming flows.
-Paths are relative to your server base URL; replace tokens like `{chatId}` with actual identifiers.
+Paths are relative to your server base URL.

 - `/health`
 - `/api/*`